 \section{Abstract}

-We define and study the windings along Brownian paths in the octonionic Euclidean, projective and hyperbolic spaces which are isometric to $8$-dimensional Riemannian model spaces.
-In particular, the asymptotic laws of these windings are shown to be Gaussian for the flat and spherical geometries while the hyperbolic winding exhibits a different long time-behavior.
+We define and study windings along Brownian paths on octonionic, Euclidean, projective, and hyperbolic spaces which are isometric to $8$-dimensional Riemannian model spaces.
+In particular, the asymptotic laws of these windings are shown to be Gaussian for flat and spherical geometries while the hyperbolic winding exhibits different long-time behavior.